a-h-b/dadasnake/README.md

 ```
 dadasnake -c -n RUNNAME -r config.yaml
 ```
+You can also set the number of cpus to maximally run at the same time with -t.
+The defaults (1 for local/frontend runs and 50 for clusters) are reasonable for many settings and if you don't know what this means, you probably don't have to worry.
+But you may want to increase the numbers for larger datasets or bigger infrastructure, or decrease the numbers to match your environment's constraints.
 Depending on your dataset and settings and your cluster's scheduler, the workflow will take a few minutes to days to finish.

+If you use the tmux version, you can see the tmux process running by typing `tmux ls`.
+You can also see the progress by checking the stdandard error file `tail RUNNAME_XXXXXXXXXX.stderr`.

 ### Running snakemake manually